PERFORMING ARTS DEGREE PROGRAMS

 Listed below are the degree programs within the Performing Arts department.

-ACTING AND DIRECTING (BFA)
+ACTING & DIRECTING (BFA)

 The Bachelor of fine Arts in acting/directing offers a comprehensive and systematic approach to the study of acting and directing.
 The program combines theoretical foundation courses with practical performance and directing opportunities.
 The BFA program provides the student with exceptional training and a selected core of liberal arts classes designed to add historical context and insight into their creative choices.
 Our curriculum also includes frequent opportunities to view professional productions in Chicago, Madison, and Milwaukee as well as an optional semester of study at Regents University in London.
 All students in the program are required to audition and interview for professional summer theatre work.
 Our professors assist in preparing the students for these auditions.
 The BFA in acting/directing is ideally suited for students who wish to pursue a professional performance and/or directing career.